lohithabhethalam/OlympicHistory-Mapreduce/README.md

 # Olympic History
-We are working on this project for Bigdata course.Our project number is 05.
+We are working on this project for Bigdata course.
+Our project number is 05.
 ## List of developers
 - Gangadhar Adusumalli
 - Lohitha Bhethalam